Inequality - Annual Conference 2018

 The Annual Conference will be held at the Bazaar of Ideas (Hoefkade 9, The Hague) on 13 September.
 The Conference is a full-day event.

-Registration for the Annual Conference will open soon.
+Register for the Annual Conference here.

 Often when we discuss violence and injustice, we find - at its core - it is a story about inequality: unequal protection, unequal access, unequal treatment, unequal opportunity.
 Inequality in the security sector drives some into violence and others into vulnerability.
 Inequality in the justice sector undermines the rule of law and dissolves public trust in institutions.
 Inequality and exclusion in the political sphere has, time and again, left states unprepared to meet the needs and aspirations of all their citizens and leaves them without a say in their future.
 These imbalances, if left unattended, can tip communities, states and entire regions into long-lasting conflict and fragility.
 And while inequality is certainly not the only driver of violent conflict, reducing inequality is an essential part of sustainable peace.